IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `GraphQLNode withNodes(GraphQLNode[] nodes)` - Adds new child nodes to the current node.
 Accepts one parameter of type [`GraphQLNode[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

+`GraphQLNode withFragment(String fragmentName)` - Adds a reference to a fragment's fields.
+Accepts the fragment name.

+`GraphQLNode withFragments(String[] fragmentNames)` - Adds references to fragments' fields.
+Accepts the fragments' names.

 `GraphQLNode withArgument(String key, Object value)` - Adds a new argument for the current node.
 Accepts key and value as parameters.
 Value can be any type - it will be automatically converted to the appropriate GraphQL type.
 Returns the current node instance.

 `GraphQLNode withArgument(GraphQLArgument argument)` - Adds a new argument for the current node.
 Accepts one parameter of type [`GraphQLArgument`](#graphqlargument).
 Returns the current node instance.